Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 The `quality` property MUST be a JSON `object` and MUST include:

-- `quality-profile` - determines which [Quality Profile](#quality-profile) to apply
+- `quality-profile` - determines which [Quality Profile](#quality-profiles) to apply
 - `reference` - a reference to the data resource being measured.
 The data resource may be in the same, or another data package

 ##### `quality-profile`

-`quality-profile` is a `string` identifying the profile that describes a measurement file using a [Table Schema](ts).
+`quality-profile` is a `string` identifying the profile that describes a measurement file using a [Table Schema][ts].

 This unique identifier MUST be a string and can be in one of two forms, either:

-1. an `id` from the official [Quality Profile Registry](https://github.com/Stephen-Gates/data-quality-pattern/registry/registry.json)
+1. an `id` from the official [Quality Profile Registry](https://raw.githubusercontent.com/Stephen-Gates/data-quality-pattern/master/registry/registry.json)
-2. a fully-qualified URL that points directly to a Table Schema that conforms with the [Quality Profile](#quality-profile).
+2. a fully-qualified URL that points directly to a Table Schema that conforms with the [Quality Profile](#quality-profiles).

-As part of the Frictionless Data Specifications project, we publish quality profiles e.g. the [Tabular Data Quality Profile](#tabular-data-quality-profile).
+As part of the Frictionless Data Specifications project, we publish quality profiles e.g. the [Tabular Data Quality Profile][tdqp].
 Other quality profiles to support spatial and fiscal data are anticipated.

 Quality profiles can be specified to support user-defined or domain-specific data quality metrics and statistics.
 The creation of many different Quality Profiles may inhibit the ability to compare data quality measures and statistics across data resources.